zchee/neovim-wiki/Plugin-UI-architecture.md

 Here's an outline of the `nvim` startup process:

 1. start listening on a socket or TCP address (random unless overridden)
-    - UI may be specified as a command-line argument to the `nvim`
+    - UI may be specified as a command-line argument to `nvim`
 2. read `.nvimrc`
     - discover plugins (which may include UI)
 3. start the UI program, passing the listen address.